neutron-org/neutron-docs/docs/neutron/modules/interchain-queries/explanation.md

 ## How do KV Interchain Queries work?

-The meaning of a KV Interchain Query is to get a secured access to a remote chain's storage from a smart contract.
-Such a secured access is based on:
+The meaning of a KV Interchain Query is to get a secure access to a remote chain's storage from a smart contract.
+Such a secure access is based on:
 - [IAVL tree](https://github.com/cosmos/iavl) which is used as data storage in Cosmos-SDK based blockchains.
 Each piece of data (value) is a leaf node in the tree having its unique data path (key);
 - [abci_query](https://docs.cometbft.com/v0.38/spec/rpc/#abciquery) RPC that exposes the storage (`IAVL tree`) read operations by a given path.